Zenith Z-89: Description

-The computer has two small card cages inside the cabinet on either side of the CRT, each of which accept up to three proprietary circuit cards.
+The computer has two small card cages inside the cabinet on either side of the CRT, each of which accept up to three Benton Harbor Bus-compatible expansion cards.
 Upgrade cards available for this included disk controller cards (see below), a 16 KB RAM card that upgrades the standard 48 KB RAM to 64 KB, a RAM memory card accessible as a ramdrive using a special driver (above the Z80's 64 KB memory limit) and a multi-serial card providing extra RS-232 ports.
 The 2 MHz Z80 could be upgraded to 4 MHz.

 In 1979, prior to Zenith's purchase of Heath Company, Heathkit designed and marketed this computer in kit form as the Heath H89, assembled as the WH89, and without the floppy but with a cassette interface card as the H88.
 (Prior to the Zenith purchase, the Heathkit model numbers did not include the dash).

 Heath/Zenith also made a serial terminal, the H19/Z-19, based on the same enclosure (with a blank cover over the diskette drive cut-out) and terminal controller.
 The company offered an upgrade kit to convert the terminal into a full H89/Z-89 computer.

-Another configuration, the Z-90, changes the floppy drive controller from the hard-sectored controller (max 100 kB) to a soft-sectored controller that supported double-sided, double density, 96 tpi drives with a capacity of 800 kB.
+Another configuration, the Z-90, changes the floppy drive controller from the hard-sectored controller (max 100 kB) to a soft-sectored controller that supports double-sided, double density, 96 tpi drives with a capacity of 640 kB.
 It also came standard with 64 KB of RAM.

 There were several external drive systems available for the H89/Z-89.